 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Chairman.
-We usually try never to just terminate contracts; however, the overage is just so high in these contracts that surpass the allocated funding, and this forces us to seek supplementary funding.
-For contracts that are within the budget parameters, and the bids that fall under the budget amount, in terms of the contract bid, then they move forward properly.
+We usually try never to just terminate contracts.
+However, the overage is just so high with these contracts that they surpass the allocated funding, and this forces us to seek supplementary funding.
+For contracts that are within budget parameters, and also with bids that fall under the budget amount in terms of the contract bid, then they move forward properly.

-In cases where the proposal is way beyond our funding amount in moving it forward, then it necessitates the need to seek more funding, so we usually collaborate on these bids with the CGS division that deals with contracts and we try to approximate the total costs of the contracts, Mr. Chairman, as we also want to ensure the work goes ahead.
+In cases where the proposal is way beyond our funding amount in moving it forward, it necessitates seeking more funding, so we usually collaborate on these bids with the CGS division that deals with contracts and we try to approximate the total costs of the contracts, Mr. Chairman, as we also want to ensure the work goes ahead.

 Our preference is to see the supplementary funding request be approved by members.

 Thank you, Mr. Chairman.